kennym/kennym/README.md

 ### Hi there 👋

 My name is Kenny Meyer.
 I'm [top 6%](https://stackoverflow.com/users/221612/kenny-meyer) on StackOverflow.
-I love playing Roblox with my daughter, and I'm obsessed with crypto and they values it stands for.
+I love playing Roblox with my daughter, and I'm obsessed with crypto and the values that represent them.

 ## Biggest achievements